Fort Drum Privatized Housing

 What Privatized Housing Looks Like Today

-These companies sign a 50-year lease agreement with the government, then build or rebuild houses, improve neighborhoods, and manage properties at various military installations, with the goal of increasing the overall quality of base housing.
+These companies signed a 50-year lease agreement to build and rebuild homes, improve neighborhoods, and manage properties with the overarching goal of improving the quality of base housing.

-But unless you’ve established residency outside of the gates and managed to tune out the news in the past year, then you know that privatized military housing isn’t without faults.
+But unless you’ve established residency outside the gates and managed to tune out the running monologue of military families everywhere, then you know that privatized military housing isn’t without faults.

 The Big 5 Privatized Military Family Housing Companies